 5. Build brand trust and loyalty

-The Value of Video Content Marketing
+The Value of Personalized Energy Customer Videos for Marketing

 Relationship-building emails that include a video can boost click-through rates by 200% to 300%.
 In addition, including videos in emails has the potential to reduce email unsubscribe rates by 26%.

 According to Questline Digital’s Benchmarks Report, the top 10 most popular residential customer videos achieved an impressive nearly 100,000 combined page views.
-The types of video content marketing included content that helped customers save money, DIY solutions for energy-efficiency and informational videos on other energy equipment.
+The types of video content marketing included topics that helped customers save money, DIY solutions for energy-efficiency and informational videos on other energy equipment.

 Chart listing the most popular types of video content marketing

-The visual elements of a video are also helpful tools to help customers understand how something works, like in the case of a new bill redesign.
+The visual elements of a video are also helpful tools to help customers understand how something works, like in the case of a bill redesign.
 When PSEG Long Island introduced a new bill design to customers, it worked with Questline Digital to develop an engaging and educational video to help customers understand the changes to their monthly bills.

 4. Encourage social shares and engagement